What are Omega 3 Fatty Acids?

 *All individuals are unique.
 Your results can and will vary.

 For now, there is no right answer to this question.
 It is important to conduct more studies that would focus on krill oil and its benefits mostly because majority of studies about omega 3 fatty acids are concentrated on fish oil supplements.

 What Should I Use?

-Krill oil and fish oil are great sources of Omega 3 fatty acids that are essential for our health.
-However, krill oil is not explored enough and additional studies have to be done to confirm its possible health benefits.
+Krill oil or fish oil are great sources of Omega 3 fatty acids that are essential for our health.
+However, no evidence-based studies are there to explain the benefits of krill oil and additional studies needs to be done to confirm its possible health benefits.

 How Much Fish Oil Should You Take?
 Please share your views in the comment box.